nslee333/cheat_sheet/git.md

   - you can also use git reflog to look at the history, and go back and reset any changes you made
   - by doing git reset HEAD@{n of changes ago, 0 being current}

-git log -n 5 -> git log limit to last 5 lines git log --oneline -> oneline commit msgs
+git log -n 5 -> git log limit to last 5 lines git log --oneline -> oneline commit msgs git log branch..branch -> see how the two branches differ in commit history

-git diff [branch] [remote]/[branch] view differences between remote and local
+git diff [branch] [remote]/[branch] view differences in code between remote and local

-git diff origin/branch..origin/branch -> view differences between two upstreams
+git diff origin/branch..origin/branch -> view differences in code between two upstreams

 git reflog -> view all ref updates, super helpful.